rtvkiz/minimal/README.md

 ## Security Features

-- **Zero CVE policy** - Builds fail if any CRITICAL/HIGH vulnerabilities detected
+- **CVE gate** - Builds fail if any CRITICAL/HIGH vulnerabilities detected
 - **Signed images** - All images signed with [cosign](https://github.com/sigstore/cosign) keyless signing
 - **SBOM generation** - Full software bill of materials in SPDX format
 - **Non-root users** - All images run as non-root by default